-Lymphoblastic lymphoma accounts for about 30% of NHL in children.
-It is most common in teenagers, and boys are affected twice as often as girls.
+Precursor cell lymphomas (also called lymphoblastic lymphomas) account for 22% of NHL in Georgia's children.
+It is most common among children ages 5 to 9 years old, and boys are affected twice as often as girls.
 It can grow very rapidly and often interferes with breathing, so it needs to be diagnosed and treated quickly.

-Small non-cleaved NHL accounts for about 40% to 50% of childhood NHL in the US.
+Burkitt lymphoma accounts for 23% of childhood NHL in Georgia.
 It is most often seen in boys around the age of 5 to 10 years old.
-These lymphomas are divided into two groups: Burkitt and non-Burkitt.
-Small non-cleaved NHL is one of the fastest growing cancers known.
+Burkitt lymphoma nearly always starts in the abdomen and is one of the fastest growing cancers known.
 It may spread to other organs including the brain and must be treated quickly.

-Large cell lymphoma accounts for about 25% of all NHL in children.
+Mature cell lymphomas (also called large cell lymphomas) account for 48% of all NHL in Georgia's children.
+It occurs most often among children between ages 15 and 19 years, and boys are about 50% more likely than girls to be diagnosed.
 Unlike the other types, it seldom spreads to the bone marrow or brain, nor does it grow as quickly.